 So it stands to reason that you might notice your nail polish lasts longer if you go a few days between shampoos.
 It's just a small benefit to add to the don't-wash-your-hair-every-day argument that may be worth considering.

 If you can go two days without washing your hair, you may be able to reach that perfect level of oiliness for smooth hair.
 As George Gonzalez, the owner of George the Salon in Chicago, tells Bustle, "This is very hard for most people, but try to rinse your second day and only condition."
-It may seem counterintuitive — but for many people, this trick really does work.
+Cleansing conditioners or “co-washes” are a great alternative to shampoo.

 Of course, there are lots of other ways to make your hair feel smoother, and it all depends on your hair type.
-I f this is a feature you're going for, don't hesitate to ask a stylist for their advice.
-After making a few adjustments to your daily routine, you may be able to get your hair to look the way you want it to look.
+After making a few adjustments to your daily routine, you may be able to get your hair of your dreams.

 Yes, greasy hair can make dyeing your hair more difficult.
 But there's also evidence to suggest oily hair can be good for dyed hair.
 (Yay, for another benefit.)